vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 Now deploy the app to the Vespa dev zone.

-The first deployment typically takes 2 minutes until the endpoint is up:
+The first deployment of a new application typically takes 2 minutes until the endpoint is up:

 ```python
 from vespa.application import Vespa